RuneQuest: Reception

 In the July 1981 edition of The Space Gamer (Issue No. 35), Forrest Johnson reviewed the 1980 boxed edition of RuneQuest, and commented "An experienced gamer, who probably bought the rules separately [...] has no need of this edition.
 However, it might be of use to a newcomer."

+Jeff Okamoto reviewed RuneQuest for Different Worlds magazine and stated that "Overall,I would have to say that the third edition rules are complete and realistic.
+They are slightly more complex than before, but not remarkably so.
+From the beginning of my playtesting, I had no real doubts that the rules would turn out well.
+If we did not like a certain portion, we would always talk about it and change it if we could argue our point."

 In the April 1985 edition of White Dwarf (Issue 64), Oliver Dickinson reviewed the third edition produced by Avalon Hill, and found "Everything is well laid out and clearly expressed."
 The major difference he found with previous editions of rules was that most items "cost a great deal more [...]
 Acquiring good armour, magic items, etc is going to be more of a struggle and so, I feel, more satisfying.
 I hope this will bring the days of the overmighty PC/NPC to an end; but the difficulties may be precisely what put some players off."
 Dickinson concluded by giving the new edition an excellent rating of 9 out of 10, saying, "the revised rules deserve a proper trial; they are well thought out and explained, though quite complex, and I suspect will in many cases be welcomed with the words, 'That makes better sense!'"

+Steve List reviewed RuneQuest for Different Worlds magazine and stated that "The new RuneQuest is a creation of a lot of people who put diligence and care into the effort.
+Physically, it is extremely nice (except for the scarcity of pre-printed or easily reproducible character sheets), on the whole lucidly written, largely free of ambiguities and errors.
+On the negative side are the sheer size of it, somewhat daunting to those unfamiliar with the system, while the de-emphasis of commonly held magic and the world of Glorantha may diminish its appeal to those used to the earlier edition.
+It remains, however, just about the best fantasy role-playing game available."